jorgegv/rage1/doc/DATAGEN.md

   the speed of the enemy).
 Specified in 1/50s (screen frames)
   * `ANIMATION_DELAY`: delay between different sprites frames to be used for drawing the enemy, specified in 1/50s (screen frames)
+* `BACKGROUND`: defines a background as a rectangle of repeated tiles.
+Arguments:
+  * `BTILE`: the name of the BTILE which will be repeated
+  * `ROW`,`COL`: top-left corner of the rectangle that will be filled with btiles
+  * `WIDTH`,`HEIGHT`: width and height in char cells of the rectangle to be filled

 ### HERO data